-Depending on the procedure you're having, you'll need to enter Sentara Northern Virginia Medical Center either through the main hospital entrance or through the Sentara Heart & Vascular Center entrance.
-You will be told which entrance to use during your pre-operative interview.
+Depending on the procedure you're having, you'll need to enter Sentara Northern Virginia Medical Center either through the surgical services entrance or through the Sentara Heart & Vascular Center entrance.
+You should verify which entrance to use during your pre-operative interview.

-If arriving through the main hospital entrance, our valets will be happy to park your car for your convenience.
-You'll need to check in the registration area.
+If your surgery is scheduled in Surgical Services, you can park outside of the Surgical Services entrance.
+You may also drive up to the main entrance where our valets will be happy to park your car for your convenience.
+From there, you’ll proceed to Surgical Services and check in at the registration area.

 If arriving through the Sentara Heart & Vascular Center, use the hospital entrance at River Rock Way and follow signs to the appropriate parking lot.
 You'll need to check in at the registration desk.

 Day of Surgery

 Please follow these instructions to help our team provide all patients with quality and efficient medical care in a safe, comfortable, and convenient environment.

 - No solid food or beverages after midnight the day of surgery unless otherwise instructed by your surgeon.